QuickBooks Blog

 Finance charges and regulations

 It’s important to keep tabs on rules and regulations regarding the use of finance charges in your small business.
-Finance charges are regulated by the government per TILA, which requires lenders to disclose loan cost information, such as:
+Finance charges are regulated by the government per the Truth in Lending Act (TILA), which requires lenders to disclose loan cost information, such as:

 • Annual percentage rate (APR)